zixi-liu/Graphical-Neural-Network/PageRank/README.md

 - **Spider Traps** (all out-links are within the group)

 **Solution for spider traps:** At each time step, the random surfer has two options
--  With prob. , follow a link at random
+-  With prob. b, follow a link at random
 -  With prob.
-1-, jump to a random page
+1-b, jump to a random page
--  Common values for  are in the range 0.8 to 0.9
+-  Common values for b are in the range 0.8 to 0.9

 Surfer will teleport out of spider trap within a few time steps.